 2. recipients of desired outcomes

 3. relative cost

-The desired outcome is what difference we expect our work to make (“as a result of everything we do, we will have a self-sustaining project to care for orphans”).
+The desired outcome is what difference we expect our work to make (“as a result of everything we do, children we support will be raised in families in safety and with food, education and medical care”).
 Thinking about the intended desired outcomes, who are the beneficiaries?
 Vulnerable children.
 Finally, we think of relative cost, asking if what we are creating is worth all the effort and resources necessary to make it happen.
 We believe the life of a child is worth whatever it takes.

 Because, the Ends Statements are fundamental to all that we do, we want to share them here.

-Our vision is for a nurturing Christian home setting in which to raise once high risk children to become future leaders within their communities of Kenya and Tanzania.
+Our vision is a community where all children have a safe home, food, education and medical care.
 To accomplish this vision we have created ends statements that direct all of our actions and investments.

 Kulea Villages' social workers work in conjunction with government hospitals and social workers to identify children in need of support for school and infants in need of nutritional support.
 Our top priorities include ensuring that children are raised by family and that they are safe.
 In addition we help with nutrition, school fees and supplies, food support and health insurance.

 Kulea Villages operates three distinct programs to address the above needs: Child Sponsorship, Feeding Program and Maisha Matters Project.
 Each program is briefly described below.

 Through Child Sponsorship, Kulea Villages provides a child with school fees & supplies, food support and health insurance until the family can.
 Our social workers counsel with the family and offer training to those ready to start a small business.
 This moves them toward independence and we work with them to slowly take over paying some of the expenses for their child.